YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the enzyme result is mild and already reviewed, surgery may still stay on the schedule.
 If the result is new, rising, severe, or linked with symptoms, travel may need to wait.
 That can be frustrating, but it is better than performing elective surgery while an active medical issue is being missed.

-I would not decide from the words “high liver enzymes” alone.
-I would read the whole report, ask why the test was abnormal, review medicines and supplements, check whether hepatitis, fatty liver, alcohol, metabolic disease, infection, clotting concern, platelet problem, or kidney disease is part of the story, and decide whether the case is stable enough for elective surgery.
+I do not decide from the words “high liver enzymes” alone.
+I read the whole report, ask why the test was abnormal, review medicines and supplements, check whether hepatitis, fatty liver, alcohol, metabolic disease, infection, clotting concern, platelet problem, or kidney disease is part of the story, and decide whether the case is stable enough for elective surgery.